Are only those faculty listed on the International and Area Studies Program Faculty page available for advising?

 L97 103B International Public Affairs is an introductory course for the Development, Global Cultural Studies, and International Affairs concentrations

-L97 140/L61 140 East Asian in the World is a world area course for the Development, Global Cultural Studies, and International Affairs concentrations
+L97 140/L61 140 East Asia in the World is a world area course for the Development, Global Cultural Studies, and International Affairs concentrations

 Does IAS offer independent study courses?